microsoft/pxt-microbit/docs/projects/micro-coin.md

     hash: number; // uint8

     /**
-     * Constructs the block and computes the hash
+     * Construct the block and computes the hash
      */
     constructor(
         index: number,